grafana/sentry-datasource/README.md

 ## Known limitations

-With the Grafana Sentry data source plugin, you will be able to visualize only certain part of the Sentry such as Issues, Stats.
+With the Grafana Sentry data source plugin, you will be able to visualize only certain part of the Sentry such as Issues, Org stats.

 ## Install the Sentry data source plugin